Which HIF policies cover pregnancy related services?

 What does my hospital stay involve?

-Depending on your level of cover, you'll enjoy three, five or unlimited days cover in a single room with an HIF-contracted private hospital.
+With Gold Star Hospital, you'll enjoy a single room with an HIF-contracted private hospital.
 Even better, your partner (or a parent, sibling or friend) can stay with you in hospital as a boarder at no extra cost too

 Will I incur any extra expenses?